EcsRx/EcsR3/docs/shared/faqs-etc.md

 # FAQ/Blurbs

-This project was inspired by [Entitas](https://github.com/sschmid/Entitas-CSharp) and [uFrame ECS](https://github.com/micahosborne/uFrame) and was an attempt to have some of the simplicity and separation of Entitas while having some of the nicer reactive elements of uFrame ECS, so a huge thanks to the creators of those 2 libraries.
+This project is an evolution of [EcsRx](https://github.com/EcsRx/ecsrx) which was in turn inspired by [uFrame ECS](https://github.com/micahosborne/uFrame) and [Entitas](https://github.com/sschmid/Entitas-CSharp), it was an attempt to have some of the simplicity and separation of Entitas while having some of the nicer reactive elements of uFrame ECS, so a huge thanks to the creators of those 2 libraries.

 It started off as a unity specific framework but has been separated to be used in both .net with rx, and in unity with unirx, however with the advent of R3 it was decided that we should move to that but as that introduced breaking changes at low levels with EcsRx it was made into its own repo.